-Compliance activities are mostly performed by the compliance function, which is composed of the legal and compliance teams (SLI Corporate & Regulatory Affairs Team, Group General Secretariat including the Group Compliance team and the Group Legal Department, Divisional Chief Legal Counsels, Hub legal and compliance teams and local compliance officers).
-There are also other departments responsible for specific areas (e.g. Prudential and Regulatory Affairs, Human Resources, Finance), in line with the organizational structure of SCOR.
+Compliance activities are mostly performed by the compliance function, which is composed of the legal and compliance teams (SLI Compliance & Regulatory Affairs Team, Group General Secretariat including the Group Compliance team and the Group Legal Department, Chief Legal Counsels, Hub legal and compliance teams and local compliance officers).
+There are also other departments responsible for specific areas (e.g. Prudential and Regulatory Affairs, Human Resources, Finance, SLI Head of Corporate Affairs), in line with the organizational structure of SCOR.